Best Artificial Aquarium Plants

 For bigger tanks, they’re a great way to bulk up the greenery and each plant looks realistic and lifelike without looking too cookie cutter.
 This means your tank doesn’t look factory formulated and your fish and Marine life feel they’re truly in a habitat that they belong in.
 It comes in a variety of sizes for your tank needs: 9”, 10” and 13” and you can mix and match to add varying levels of foliage for that just-right look.
 The weight of the plant is perfect for keeping buried as you need it to be, and for fish who like to eat at your natural foliage and keep it looking bare, these are almost no-brainer buys!

-This set of three artificial aquarium plants stand 11 inches tall, each with a sturdy base.
-If you are looking for something a little more colorful, they also come in blue, orange, and red as well as a multi-color pack.
+This set of three artificial aquarium plants is great if you are looking for something a little more colorful – they also come in blue, orange, and red as well as a multi-color pack.
+You get to choose between different sizes, too, as these faux plants come in 7”, 11”, and 14” heights.

 Fill a significant amount of space in your aquarium with a single ornament using this plastic plant set.
 It includes a 10-inch and an 8-inch plastic plant set in a sturdy base that measures about 10 inches long and 3 inches wide.